prontoplugins/ultimatethemingforjirasd/docs/index.md

 ## Introduction

-This is the page first the new version 2.0 of the Ultimate Theming for Jira Service Desk.
+This is the documentation and help page for the new version 2.X of the Ultimate Theming for Jira Service Desk.

-You can find the old documentation [here](https://pronto-plugins.herokuapp.com/ultimate.html).
+You can find the old documentation for v.1.X [here](https://pronto-plugins.herokuapp.com/ultimate.html).

 ## What changed from version 1 to version 2